MattJonesMath/MattJonesMath.github.io/_pages/teaching.md

 In 2020-2021, I was a graduate mentor in the [Dartmouth Rurual STEM Educator Partnership](https://sepa.host.dartmouth.edu/) working to design STEM programs for middle schools in rural New Hampshire and Vermont.

 In 2021-2022, I was a graduate mentor in the [Directed Reading Program](https://math.dartmouth.edu/~drp/) in Dartmouth's math department.
-I mentored a total of three students as they read about networks and game theory.
+I mentored three students as they read about networks and game theory.

 In 2021, I was awarded the Dartmouth math department's [Ken Bogart Teaching Award](https://math.dartmouth.edu/news-resources/prizes/#:~:text=Bogart%20Teaching%20Award,educational%20mission%20of%20the%20department.).